SWAN KEEPING TERMS

 Aerie – Aierie (English) The Nest, the Nest Site.

-Barans – Swans in their third year, but which are not yet Breeding.
+Barrens – Swans in their Third Year, but which are not yet Breeding.

 Cob – The Male of a Pair of Breeding Swans: